 Janet Smithley was my supervisor at McGregor Company.

 Samantha Greening was my colleague at Samson Enterprises.

 Before You Submit Your References

-Listing out your references on the page isn't your last step in this process.
+Listing your references on the page isn't your last step in this process.
 If you haven't already, ask permission from each of your references.
-It's important to only submit people who have agreed to serve as a reference.
+It's important only to submit the names of people who have agreed to serve as a reference.

-Once you've done all that, review the references list one final time to make sure there are no typos and that all contact information is correct and up-to-date.
+Once you've done all that, review the list of references one last time to make sure there are no typos and that all contact information is correct and up to date.
 Here are some helpful proofreading tips for job seekers.

 Who to Use as a Reference.
 Choosing who to ask for a reference is an important step in your application process.
 You will want to tailor your reference list, depending on the job for which you're applying.

 When possible, utilize references with connections to the company or industry to which you are applying.